buzz-lang/Buzz/doc/integration.md

 ## Adding New Functions

 To extend Buzz with C++, we follow the example from [this controller](examples/controller) made for ARGoS.
-The point here is not the intergation with ARGoS in itself, but rather simply adding some functions, or *closures* to Buzz.
+The point here is not the integration with ARGoS in itself, but rather simply adding some functions, or *closures* to Buzz.
 Note that the code in the example snippets below is *not* complete, but the code in the referenced files is complete.

 ### Defining a Closure
 In this example, we create a controller for a KheperaIV robot with radiation sensing capabilities.
-To do so, we define the [controller](examples/controller/src/argos/buzz_controller.h) and some [radiation sources](examples/controller/src/argos/radiation_sources.h) as well as their associated .cpp files.
+To do so, we define the [controller](examples/controller/src/argos/buzz_controller.h) and some [radiation sources](examples/controller/src/argos/radiation_source.h) as well as their associated .cpp files.
 This controller contains the closures which will be exported to Buzz.

 The closures we want to add are all defined and implemented in the buzz_controller .h and .cpp files respectively.